Pediatric Orthopaedic Fellowship at Phoenix Children's Hospital

 Throughout the course of the fellowship year, the fellow will improve their technical abilities, knowledge base, leadership and teaching skills, decision making, and organizational skills through direct supervised patient care and participation in the conferences, lectures and journal club.
 The fellow will be involved in the education of the orthopaedic residents and medical students who rotate on the pediatric service.

 The fellow is expected to complete a scholarly project during the fellowship year.
-This will not be limited to one project, and the scholarly project must be high quality and worthy of submitting the manuscript to a leading orthopaedic journal.
+This will not be limited to one project, and the scholarly project must be high quality and worthy of submitting the manuscript to a leading orthopedic journal.
 The fellow will work with the Research Director and Research Coordinator to identify a project within the first three months of the fellowship, obtain IRB approval, and guidance will be given to the fellow to approach the project in a hypothesis-driven, scientific manner.
 The research coordinator will also assist the fellow in any of his educational needs such as putting conferences together.

 An important part of the fellowship program is the ongoing evaluation of the fellow to ensure the fellow’s performance is progressing according to the six core competencies outlined by the ACGME.
 These evaluation forms are completed by the faculty and other staff on a quarterly basis, and the fellow frequently meets with the program director and other faculty to obtain appropriate feedback throughout the fellowship year.

-Phoenix Children’s Hospital is a full service and state of the art tertiary care institution, which has comprehensive surgical, medical, and pediatric consult services.
+Phoenix Children’s Hospital is a full service and state-of-the-art tertiary-care institution, which has comprehensive surgical, medical, and pediatric consult services.
 A neonatal intensive care unit (NICU) is present on the main campus.
 The pediatric intensive care unit has 48 beds in the main tower.
 Each of these units has the specialized equipment (such as ECMO) and trained professional and support staff.
 The hospital also offers a wide range of rehabilitative, psycho-social, and child life services.
 Phoenix Children’s Hospital also serves as Arizona’s only ACS certified level 1 pediatric trauma center

 How to Apply